DeepForgeSeal: Latent Space-Driven Semi-Fragile Watermarking for Deepfake Detection Using Adversarial Reinforcement Learning: Methods

 We propose to augment the reward with bonuses to encourage exploration and exploitation.
 Specifically, we define a \textbf{curiosity reward} which is proportional to the squared Euclidean distance between the CLIP features of the image before and after the attack.
 This could be written as:

-where $\Delta$ is a scaling factor.
+where \( x_a\) is the attacked image and $\Delta$ is a scaling factor.
 This reward incentivizes the attacker to discover attacks that cause the most significant semantic disruption, which are often the most challenging for a watermark to survive.

 In addition, we introduce a \textbf{proximity reward} that encourages the attacker to perturb the image toward regions of the latent space known to challenge the watermark extractor.
-In particular, we introduce a memory buffer, $J$, that stores the latent representations, $f(a(x'))$, of images that have historically caused failures in watermark extraction.
-Then, the potential, $\rho$, of a new attacked image $a(x'')$ can be defined as its proximity to its closest feature vector stored in the failure memory.
+In particular, we introduce a memory buffer, $J$, that stores the latent representations, $f(x_a)$, of images that have historically caused failures in watermark extraction.
+Then, the potential, $\rho$, of a new attacked image $x_a$ can be defined as its proximity to its closest feature vector stored in the failure memory.
 Now the attacker's proximity reward can be defined as inversely proportional to the distance of its attacked image from the closest failure memory embedding.
 Formally, this could be written as:

 where $\nu$ is a scaling factor and $\epsilon$ is a small constant to ensure numerical stability.